DreamingRaven/authentik-manager/README.rst

 PGAdmin
 -------

-To access pgadmin use the following commands while replacing ${CHART_NAMESPACE} with whatever namespace you have installed this chart to and ${FORWARD_PORT} to whichever port on your local machine you want it to be available from.
+To access pgadmin use the following commands while replacing CHART_NAMESPACE with whatever namespace you have installed this chart to and FORWARD_PORT to whichever port on your local machine you want it to be available from.

 .. code-block:: bash